youmeizhang/interview-questions/CS Basics/README.md

 #### 23. What is binary tree?
 It is a tree data structure that in which node has at most two children, left and right

+#### 24. Process and procedure
+process: computation
+procedure: function

-#### 24. Tail recursion
+#### 25. Tail recursion
+`It will execute an iterative process in constant space even if the iterative process is described by a recursive procedure.
+An implementation with this property is called tail-recursive`.
 Difference between Tail Recursion and other recursion is how they utilize memory.
 Tail Recursion use constant memory while other resursion grow linearly with n.
 Memory for `recsum` grows.
 ```Python
 def recsum(x):
 	if x == 1: